-I first thought about washable/reusable nappies when I was about 4 months pregnant, after discussing them with another pregnant friend whose sister had used them.
-At the time I was working full-time, but was looking like I would be unemployed in the very near future, so the idea of buying the nappies up front when on a full-time income and then never having to spend anymore money on nappies was very very appealing, and would help with budgeting whilst on statutory maternity pay big time.
+I first thought about washable/reusable nappies when I was about 4 months pregnant, after discussing them with another pregnant friend.
+The idea of buying the nappies up front and then never having to spend anymore money on nappies was very very appealing, and would help with budgeting whilst on statutory maternity pay big time.

 My first thoughts about washable/reusable nappies, however, were the terry towel nappies secured by large safety pins that my mother used on my sisters and me as babies.
 I knew that I would never be able to get my head around the folds and the pins.
 So I began to research cloth nappies.

 I was pleasantly surprised at how far cloth nappies have come in the past 30 years.
 Most washable nappies look like nappies, and require no folding and definitely no pins, as they fasten with poppers or velcro.

 My research also uncovered some rather disturbing facts about disposable nappies.
 Did you know they can take 500 years (yes, a whole 500 years) to break down in landfill?
 And not only that, the materials they use to make the nappies absorbent are full of rather nasty chemicals that sit right next to your baby’s delicate skin.